dotnet/extensions/src/Razor/src/Microsoft.VisualStudio.LanguageServerClient.Razor/README.md

     1. If not It means our editor factory is not being found
         1. Delete the ComponentModelCache folder in the experimental instance location, re-run and see if that fixes things
         1. Delete the entire %localappdata%\Microsoft\VisualStudio\16.0_55c115ffRoslynDev folder (after closing the experiemental instance).
 Your RoslynDev version at the end of that path will be different and retry all of the above.
-            1. Occasionally the Experiemental instance gets corrupted due to updating VS, bad deploys etc. and it becomes necessary to nuke the entire thing.
+            1. Occasionally the Experiemental instance gets corrupted due to updating VS, bad deploys etc. and it becomes necessary to remove the entire thing.
 It's not a great solution and ideally it's best to avoid it (takes a few mins for VS to rebuild it).